 |

-| China Expat's Summary: |
+China Expats Summary: |

 |

-| We would recommend you stick with Rick
+We would recommend you stick

-Stein's excellent recipe, and interpolate from the other
+with Rick Stein's excellent recipe, and interpolate

-pies ourselves, and added a hint of salt to the final
+We made individual pies ourselves, and added a hint

-jelly before filling the pies.
-This really made the
+of salt to the final jelly before filling the pies.

-jelly taste great!
-However, it really is worth making
+This really made the jelly taste great!
+However, it

-the jelly from pig's trotters. |
+really is worth making the jelly from pig's trotters. |

 |

-| Once you have mastered the basic recipe,
+Once you have mastered the

-can also put a hard boiled egg in the middle of larger
+supermarkets?
+You can also put a hard boiled egg in

-pies.
-Some recipes advocate making the pastry with milk,
+the middle of larger pies.
+Some recipes advocate making

-but we suggest you do not.
-You can use a smear of lard
+the pastry with milk, but we suggest you do not.
+You

-to line the casings for a real country pork pie taste,
+can use a smear of lard to line the casings for a real

-especially useful if browning all crusts as in Delia's
+all crusts as in Delia's method. |

 |

-| You will definitely need some form
+You will definitely

-of oven to cook this dish.
-Whilst not easy to find in
+need some form of oven to cook this dish.
+Whilst not

-China, most larger supermarkets and electrical retailers
+easy to find in China, most larger supermarkets and

-will supply something suitable.
-However, please ensure
+electrical retailers will supply something suitable.

-you get one with a temperature control, and that heats
+However, please ensure you get one with a temperature

-to 200 degrees C. If you have the luxury of choice,
+control, and that heats to 200 degrees C. If you have

-we recommend you buy one that heats from the bottom,
+the luxury of choice, we recommend you buy one that

-not the top.
-Otherwise preheat a slab of marble or granite,
+a slab of marble or granite, and place the cooking vessel

-as necessary to prevent burning in top heated cookers.
+on this.
+Cover the top as necessary to prevent burning

-Otherwise we found all the ingredients in Chinese supermarkets
+in top heated cookers.
+Otherwise we found all the ingredients

-and wet markets in Foshan City. |
+in Chinese supermarkets and wet markets in Foshan City. |

 |

-| These pies are fresh and without preservatives,
+These pies are fresh and

-therefore keep them refrigerated and expect to eat them
+without preservatives, therefore keep them refrigerated

-within a couple of days.
-We presume you can freeze them? |
+you can freeze them? |

 |